dlbewley/demo-autofs/argo-apps/readme.md

 oc delete application.argoproj.io/demo-autofs -n openshift-gitops
 ```

-The CUDN controller will prevent the deletion of namespaces assocated with UDNs or [CUDNs](../components/localnet-1924/clusterdefinednetwork.yaml) through namespace selectors.
-In this case we are using `localnet=1924`.
+The Cluster User Defined Network controller will prevent the deletion of namespaces assocated with [CUDNs](../components/localnet-1924/clusterdefinednetwork.yaml) through namespace selectors.
+In this case the label we are using is `localnet=1924`.

 > [!IMPORTANT]
 > Remove the label from the namespace to allow the deletion to proceed.